programacion-tipos-boolean

 Boolean type

-The boolean type, also known as the logical type, is a variable type that allows representing and manipulating two logical values: true true and false false.
+The boolean type, also known as the logical type, is a variable type that allows you to represent and manipulate two logical values: true true and false false.

 For example, if we want to evaluate whether a number is even, we can use a boolean expression that returns true if the number is even and false if it is not.

-The boolean type is a basic construct in programming that is used along with logical and comparison operators and in control flow structures of the program.
+The boolean type is a basic construct in programming that is used alongside logical and comparison operators and in program flow control structures.

 The name “boolean” comes from the British mathematician and logician George Boole, who introduced Boolean logic in the 19th century.

-In most programming languages, the boolean type is represented by reserved keywords, such as bool or boolean.
-Let’s look at some examples,
+In most programming languages, the boolean type is represented using reserved keywords, such as bool or boolean.
+Let’s look at some examples.

-In C, C++, C#, and In Java we can declare boolean type variables using the keyword bool
+In C, C++, C#, and Java we can declare boolean variables using the keyword bool

 bool isEven = true;